tramhao/termusic/README.md

 ## ChangeLog

+### [v0.3.16]
+- Released on: Oct, 2021.
+- New: loop mode configuration.
+Default is loop, when disable in config file, mode is consume.
+In consume mode, previous song cannot be played as it's already removed from the queue.

 ### [v0.3.15]
 - Released on: Sep 27, 2021.
 - Revert mpris to optional as some users don't have dbus installed( NetBSD and MacOs).